-- Regularly Scheduled Newscasts are programs that cover the news of the day on a consistent, typically daily, basis.
-Broadcast and/or online reports from daily newscasts (weekday or weekend editions), morning shows and news reports from all-news networks are eligible.
-Online news sources that produce video journalism covering the news of the day on a regular basis may also be eligible to submit to these categories.
-Entries will be evaluated on a case by case basis. - Entries must be devoted entirely to a single story, subject or theme. - Maximum Running Time for Submissions: 20 minutes.
-Programs or reports that run 20 minutes or less must be submitted in their entirety.
-Those that run longer must be edited. - Maximum number of excerpts: Submissions requiring editing may contain up to 5 as-aired excerpts of continuous programming.
+- Entries must be devoted entirely to a single story, subject or theme. - Maximum Running Time for Submissions: 25 minutes.
+Programs or reports that run 25 minutes or less must be submitted in their entirety.
+Those that run longer must be edited. - Maximum number of excerpts: Submissions requiring editing may contain up to 7 as-aired excerpts of continuous programming.
 Each excerpt must be a straight run without internal editing of program content.
-Dip to black between excerpts of non-continuous programming. - Each entry must include an essay of up to 750 words explaining why it is Emmy®-worthy (see page 8 for essay instructions). - Submission Video: Upload submission video to Yangaroo via the online submission process at www.newsdocemmys.tv.
-Important: Be sure to follow the video specifications on page 9 of the rulebook when preparing your video.
-All commercials must be removed from submission video.
+Likewise a submission composed of a series of individual reports on a single topic may contain up to seven segments or excerpts, provided the total running time of the submission video is 25 minutes or less.
+Dip to black between excerpts of non-continuous programming. - Each entry must include an essay of up to 750 words explaining why it is Emmy® -worthy (see page 10 for essay instructions). - Submission Video: Upload your submission video to the Media page of the submission site at www.newsdocemmys.tv.
+Important: Be sure to follow the video specifications on page 11 of the rulebook when preparing your video.
+All commercials must be removed from submission video. - National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/digital programming are eligible for submission.

-1. Outstanding Coverage of a Breaking News Story in a Regularly Scheduled Newscast
+1. Outstanding Coverage of a Breaking News Story in a Newscast

-This category is reserved for coverage of breaking news stories by regularly scheduled newscasts, and may include coverage of unexpected events, such as an earthquake or a terrorist attack; anticipated events, such as the verdict in a trial; and new and important breaking developments in an ongoing story.
+This category is reserved for coverage of breaking news stories by newscasts, and may include coverage of unexpected events, such as an earthquake or a terrorist attack; anticipated events, such as the verdict in a trial; and new and important breaking developments in an ongoing story.
 Entries may consist of a single report or a series of reports on a single topic.

-2. Outstanding Continuing Coverage of a News Story in a Regularly Scheduled Newscast
+2. Outstanding Continuing Coverage of a News Story in a Newscast

-This category is reserved for continuing coverage of a current news story by regularly scheduled newscasts.
-Entries should feature new developments in an ongoing story, and/or background and analysis that deepen the viewer's understanding of the story.
+This category is reserved for continuing coverage of a current news story by newscasts.
+Entries should feature new developments in an ongoing story, and/or background and analysis that deepens the viewer's understanding of the story.
 Entries may consist of a single report or a series of reports on a single topic.

-3. Outstanding Feature Story in a Regularly Scheduled Newscast
+3. Outstanding Feature Story in a Newscast

-This category is reserved for feature reporting-human interest stories, profiles etc., often with a light, humorous or uplifting tone.
-Entries must be drawn from a single broadcast.
+This category is reserved for soft feature reports by newscasts-human interest stories, profiles etc., often with a light, humorous or uplifting tone.
+Entries must be drawn from a single broadcast

-4. Outstanding Hard News Story in a Regularly Scheduled Newscast
+4. Outstanding Hard News Feature Story in a Newscast

-This category is reserved for reports on current hard news stories by regularly scheduled newscasts.
-Soft news features should be submitted to category 3/Feature Story.
-Breaking and Investigative stories should be submitted to the appropriate categories.
+This category is reserved for feature reports on current hard news stories by newscasts.
 Entries must be drawn from a single broadcast.

-5. Outstanding Investigative Journalism in a Regularly Scheduled Newscast
+5. Outstanding Investigative Report in a Newscast

-This category is reserved for investigative reporting by regularly scheduled newscasts.
+This category is reserved for investigative reporting by newscasts.
 Entries should be original reports that uncover previously unknown information that is of importance to the public.
 Entries may consist of a single report or a series of reports on a single topic.